alfredomtx/coupon-api/README.md

 - Simple Bearer token authentication

 The application has been deployed on Heroku in a Docker container, and is live at https://coupon-api-oldbot.herokuapp.com/.
 Since it requires authentication, you won't be able to interact with it.
-I will work on a demo version of it where others can interact with it in a test database.
+I will work on a demo version of it where others can interact with it in a test database in the future.

 In this repository, you can also find the `Coupon API.postman_collection.json` file, which you can import on Postman to have a template for the API calls.